-• Recognizing symptoms such as exhaustion, sensory overload and decline in cognitive skills can help individuals seek support.
+• Recognizing symptoms such as exhaustion, sensory overload,d and decline in cognitive skills can help individuals seek support.

 The Reality of Autistic Burnout

-Many people often ask to define autistic burnout, which is a chronic condition experienced by autistic individuals, including an autistic person who has experienced autistic burnout, due to the challenges of navigating a neurotypical world.
+Many people often ask to define autistic burnout, which is a chronic condition experienced by autistic individuals, including an autistic person who has experienced autistic burnout due to the challenges of navigating a neurotypical world.
 Experiencing autistic burnout results from a combination of life stressors and lack of support.
-Often characterized by pervasive, long-term exhaustion, loss of function, and reduced tolerance to stimulus, autistic burnout can have a significant impact on an individual’s life and mental health.
+Often characterized by pervasive, long-term exhaustion, loss of function, and reduced tolerance to stimulus, an autistic person with burnout can have a significant impact individual’sdual’s life and mental health.
+It is crucial to provide a supportive environment for autistic children to help mitigate issues of exhaustion and foster better self-care practices.

 The Struggle in a Neurotypical World

 When autistic individuals attempt to conceal their traits and conform to societal norms, it can lead to immense exhaustion, fatigue, and energy depletion.
+This strain can be particularly overwhelming for autistic children, leading to increased sensory sensitivities and emotional meltdowns.
 This strain can make them more susceptible to burnout, as they continuously mask their autistic traits and disregard their own needs to fit into a neurotypical world.

-Burnout can be prevented through unmasking – embracing one’s autistic qualities, which allows individuals to save energy and express themselves more authentically.
-However, the responsibility doesn’t solely lie with the autistic individual, as society plays a crucial role in accommodating their needs and promoting autism acceptance.
+Unmasking can prevent burnout, allowing individuals to save energy and express themselves more authentically.
+However, the responsibility doesn’t solely lie with the autistic individual, as society plays a crucial role in accommodating their needs and promoting the autism spectrum of acceptance.

 Causes of Autistic Burnout